openhab/openhab-docs/_addons_bindings/zwave/doc/widom/wds_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Devices to receive notifications on: status changes; instantaneous power level; device local reset This group supports 8 nodes.
+Devices to receive notifications on: status changes; instantaneous power level; device local reset

+Association group 1 supports 8 nodes.

 ### Group 2: On/Off control (Switch 1)

 Devices controlled by switch 1

-This group supports 8 nodes.
+Association group 2 supports 8 nodes.

 ### Group 3: Dimming control (Switch 1)

 Devices controlled by switch 1

-This group supports 8 nodes.
+Association group 3 supports 8 nodes.

 ### Group 4: On/Off control (Switch 2)

 Devices controlled by switch 2

-This group supports 8 nodes.
+Association group 4 supports 8 nodes.

 ### Group 5: Dimming control (Switch 2)

 Devices controlled by switch 2

-This group supports 8 nodes.
+Association group 5 supports 8 nodes.

 ## Technical Information